How can you plan and budget for a year when there are so many things up in the air?

 Before we wrap up, I want to share a few key takeaways I got from preparing this episode.

-The first is to take a long-term approach with your goals.
-There’s a good chance that you won’t quite hit your goals this year and that’s okay.
+There's a good chance that you won't quite hit your goals this year and that's okay.
 So what if you miss your goal for the quarter or you broke your budget one month?
 You can still pick up where you are.
-Review what went well, what didn’t and then adjust accordingly.
+Review what went well, what didn't and then adjust accordingly.

 Let's say you're trying to pay down that student loan and you only get to 80% of your goal.
 You're still that much closer to what you're trying to achieve.

-The second is take your goals and break them down.
 I understand that you want to hit this big audacious goal, but take it quarter by quarter.
-That way you can see how has the year going are things going well, then you can continue on the path, maybe ramp up the goal, or if things have changed and it’s bit harder, you can adjust accordingly.
+That way you can see how has the year going are things going well, then you can continue on the path, maybe ramp up the goal, or if things have changed and it's bit harder, you can adjust accordingly.

 You want to be adaptable with your goals and you also want to stay motivated.

-And the last takeaway is nailed down your numbers.
+The last takeaway is nailed down your numbers.
 It is so important for you to have a great foundation with your finances.
 And the first step is awareness.